microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 There are 3 core stats that define a character:

 **Strength** (STR): Strength represents the physical prowess of the character.
-It defines their resilience and toughness as well as how hard they can hit.
+It defines their resilience and toughness as well as how hard they can hit, how much they can carry, and how healthy they are.

 **Dexterity** (DEX): Dexterity represents the character's coordination, precision, agility, reflexes, balance and movement.
+Dexterity controls how accurate a character is with a ranged or thrown weapon.

-**Mind** (MIND): Mind represents the character's analytical thinking, as well as their wisdom, memory, knowledge of lore, and general intelligence.
+**Mind** (MIND): Mind represents the character's analytical thinking, as well as their wisdom, memory, knowledge of esoteric lore, and general intelligence.
+Mind also represents a character's magical competence.

 When creating a character, you get 10 points to freely spend on your core stats, as long as no single stat is higher than 6.
 For example, a Fighter may choose to have 6 STR, 4 DEX, and 0 MIND.

 **Stat Bonus:** For any stat, the Stat Bonus is that stat's value divided by two, rounding down.
 If the stat is negative, round towards negative infinity.

+These three primary stats are used to determine several extremely important secondary stats:

 **Hit Points (HP)**: Hit Points determine how healthy a character is.
 As they are injured or hurt, their HP depletes.
-To determine a character's starting HP, use the following formula:
+A character's starting HP is determined with the following formula:

 	10 + STR stat + 1d6(with a minimum of 3).

-If a player's character is damaged to the point where their HP reaches zero (or below zero), the character becomes "downed", or unconscious and near death, with 0 HP.
-Further damage directly reduces their normally highest stat (either STR, DEX, or MIND).
-If that stat drops below -10, the character dies.

-While downed, at the start of your turn, roll a d6.
-You have 3 chances (1 chance per turn) to roll above a 3.
-If successful, you are stabilized and return to 1 HP.
-Otherwise, if you are unsuccessful for 3 turns, the character dies.
-Healing items or spells stabilize downed characters, and the amount healed is restored to the character's HP.

-Sometimes damage in combat is dealt directly to a character's Stats instead of Hit Points.
-If any stat reaches -10 or below, the character is downed and treated as if they were reduced to 0 HP.
-Damage while downed is applied to the character's next highest Stat instead of the Stat which caused the character to become downed.

-Damaged stats will return to their normal levels after a long rest (4 hours).

 **Speed** comes in 3 tiers, and determines how far a character can move in a round.
 Characters are either Slow (20ft.), Normal (30ft.), or Fast (35ft.).
 A character's Speed is determined by the game master and can be affected by spells and conditions.